saashqdev/saashq_docker/docs/single-compose-setup.md

 ### Run once configuration

 - configurator, configures `common_site_config.json` to set db and redis hosts.
-- create-site, creates one site to serve as default site for the saashq-bench.
+- create-site, creates one site to serve as default site for the saashq-wrench.

 ### Service dependencies